xieyuheng/fidb-zero/docs/manual/04-access-token.md

   In a login target directory, we can store a `permissions.json` config file.

+  The format of which will be discussed later.

 - **Problem 4.2:** How should we issue token to a user?

 - **Solution 4.2:** Upon login, we store a token as data,